xArm-Developer/xarm_ros/ReadMe.md

     * [7.4 Dual xArm6 controlled with one moveGroup node](https://github.com/xArm-Developer/xarm_ros/tree/master/examples#4-dual-xarm6-controlled-with-one-movegroup-node)

 # 1. Introduction
-   &ensp;&ensp;This repository contains the 3D models of xArm series and demo packages for ROS development and simulations.Developing and testing environment: Ubuntu 16.04 + ROS Kinetic Kame.
+   &ensp;&ensp;This repository contains the 3D models of xArm series and demo packages for ROS development and simulations.Developing and testing environment: Ubuntu 16.04 + ROS Kinetic Kame + Gazebo 9.
    ***Instructions below is based on xArm7, other model user can replace 'xarm7' with 'xarm6' or 'xarm5' where applicable.***
    For simplified Chinese instructions: [简体中文版](./ReadMe_cn.md)